 At the end of Meadow Dyke is Horsey Mere, a large expanse of water with reasonable water depth, although weed can be a problem near the reed fringed edges so keel boats should take care.
 There are the remains of an old island marked with posts and buoys in the middle of the Mere.
 If you continue across the mere to the north east corner you will find Horsey Staithe.

 Waxham Cut - Waxham Cut is a narrow dyke leading out from the North West corner of the Mere where the approach is marked by two leading marks.
+From April to September, water plants are common in this stretch and there is typically a 1 metre margin left uncut on each side of the channel.
 At the pumping station at Brograve the channel splits and you should proceed on the starboard channel.
 At the remains of the mill the channel widens briefly allowing most craft to turn.
 Only proceed if your craft is less than 30 feet in length or you are capable of reversing your craft back down the whole length of the dyke above the mill.
 Above Brograve mill the channel is good but can be susceptible to weed.
 Providing your craft is less than 30 feet in length you can pass beneath the bridge and turn around.
 Note that this should only to be attempted by the most capable of helmsman.